fryguy503/rebuildeq/deploy/hugo/content/post/preserver-added.md

 * Fixed a combine issue with shaman epic.
 * Nola in EC Tunnel now sells the affinity sound for secondary bind.
 * Rogue Bandit skills should be more in, and complete.
+* Fixed faction related challenges where certain characters could not go above warmly.
+* With newcon, fixed a display error with faction (warmly-related).
 <!--more-->